 AB 236 (Berman) - Campaign disclosure: limited liability companies.

-Status: Set for hearing in the Assembly Committee on Elections on 4/15/21 Coauthor: Assembly Member Kalra SB 686 (Glazer) - Campaign disclosure: limited liability companies.
-Status: Heard in the Senate Committee on Elections and Constitutional Amendments on 4/12/21; Passed out of committee (4-1)
+Status: Amended (3/10/21); Referred to the Assembly Committee on Elections (3/11/21)

+Coauthor: Assembly Member Kalra

+SB 686 (Glazer) - Campaign disclosure: limited liability companies.

+Status: Heard in the Senate Committee on Elections and Constitutional Amendments on 4/12/21

 Summary: Both AB 236 and SB 686 would require an LLC, if it qualifies as a committee or committee sponsor, to file a statement of members with the Secretary of State.
-Both bills would require the statement of members to include certain information about the LLC, including a list of all persons who have a membership interest in the LLC of at least 10% or who made a cumulative capital contribution of at least \$1,000 to the LLC after it qualified as a committee or sponsor of a committee, or within the 2 calendar years before it qualified.
+Both bills would require the statement of members to include certain information about the LLC, including a list of all persons who have a membership interest in the LLC of at least

+10% or who made a cumulative capital contribution of at least \$1,000 to the LLC after it qualified as a committee or sponsor of a committee, or within the 2 calendar years before it qualified.
 The bills would also codify Regulation 18421.10 on reporting contributions from LLCs, and the portion of Regulation 18402.2 relating to disclosure of an LLC's responsible officer on committee statements and reports.